India central bank employees urge governor to protect autonomy

 "Apart from showing RBI operations and its gigantic performance in poor light, the government now blatantly encroaches on its jurisdiction," the union said in the letter, a copy of which was seen by Reuters.

 An RBI union member confirmed the authenticity of the letter.
 The RBI did not provide an immediate comment.
-The finance ministry in a statement said the government "fully respects" the independence and autonomy of the RBI.

-"Consultations mandated by law or as evolved by practice should not be taken as infringement of autonomy of RBI," the ministry said.
+A finance ministry spokesman declined to comment.

 Modi's decision on Nov.
 8 to suddenly scrap 500 and 1,000 rupee banknotes as part of a crackdown on tax dodgers and counterfeiters has resulted in severe cash shortages, impacting companies, farmers and households alike.

-The action has also drawn political concern, with some people in Modi's own party anxious that the cash crunch could hurt their prospects in states holding elections this year.
+The action has also sparked political concern, with some people in Modi's own party anxious that the cash crunch could hurt their prospects in states going to the polls this year.

 One RBI official involved in drafting the union's letter said employees were worried that government intervention in distributing new bills could be politically influenced ahead of state polls.